magomimmo/modern-cljs/doc/tutorial-20.md

 lein clean
 git add .
 git rm -r project testing
-git commit -m "learn by contributing"
+git commit -m "learn by contributing - part 1"
 ```

 > NOTE 12: Git doesn't allow to add empty directories to a repo
-> [without doing some tricks][25] and when you checkout the branch
+> [without doing some tricks][25] and when you'll checkout the branch
-> you'll not find those empty directories anymore (e.g. `test/clj` and
+> again you'll not find those empty directories anymore
-> `resorces`).
-If you really want to track those directories right
+> (e.g. `test/clj` and `resources`).
+If you really want to track those
-> now without following the above trick, you can just `touch` a file
+> directories right now without following the above trick, you can
-> for each empty directory and then issue the `git commit -am "touch
+> just `touch` a file for each empty directory and then issue the `git
-> few file to track empty directories"`.
+> commit -am "touch few file to track empty directories"`.

 ## Final note